Valdemar IV of Denmark: Reunification of Denmark

 Upon his return, Valdemar gathered an army.
 In 1346, he took back Vordingborg Castle, the main headquarters of the Holsteiners.
 By the end of the year, Valdemar could claim all of Zealand as his own.
 He made Vordingborg his personal residence, expanded the castle, and built the Goose Tower which has become the symbol of the town.
 Valdemar's reputation for ruthlessness against those who opposed him made many think carefully about switching sides.
 His tax policy crushed the peasants who feared to do anything but pay up.
 By 1347 Valdemar had thrown out the Germans and once again Denmark was a nation.

 With his increased income, Valdemar was able to pay for a larger army and by treachery came into possession of Nyborg Castle and eastern Funen Island and the smaller islands.
-Valdemar's attention had just turned to Skåne, held by Sweden, when disaster struck the entire region.
+Valdemar's attention had just turned to Scania, held by Sweden when disaster struck the entire region.

 Black Death

 In 1349 the Black Death arrived.
 Tradition has it that bubonic plague came to Denmark on a ghost ship that beached itself on the coast of northern Jutland.
-Those who went aboard found the dead swollen and black faced, but stayed long enough to take everything of value from it and thereby introduced the fleas that carried the disease into the population.
+Those who went aboard found the dead swollen and black-faced, but stayed long enough to take everything of value from it and thereby introduced the fleas that carried the disease into the population.
 People began to die by the thousands.
-During the next two years plague swept through Denmark like a forest fire.
+During the next two years, plague swept through Denmark like a forest fire.
 In Ribe twelve parishes ceased to exist in a single diocese.
 A few towns simply died with no one left alive.
-The general figures for plague in 1349–50 ranges between 33% and 66% of the people of Denmark.
+The general figures for plague in 1349–50 ranged between 33% and 66% of the people of Denmark.
 City dwellers were often harder hit than farm folk leading many people to abandon towns altogether.
 Valdemar remained untouched and took advantage of the deaths of his enemies to add to his growing lands and properties.
 He refused to reduce the taxes the following year though fewer peasants farmed less land.
 Nobles, too, felt their incomes shrink and the tax burdens fell heavier on them as well.
 Uprisings flared up in the following years.